NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

     return timing
 ```

-The function `_get_timing_single` computes the average time needed to perform an RFFT on an array of size n using the provided rfft_caller function.
+`_get_timing_single` measures the average time to perform an RFFT on an array of size `n` using the supplied `rfft_caller`.
 The function `get_timing` simply extends this logic to multiple input sizes listed in n_values.

-In `_get_timing_single`, we first clear any previously stored FFTW plans (known as “wisdom”) using pyfftw.forget_wisdom().
+In `_get_timing_single`, we first clear any previously stored FFTW plans (known as “wisdom”) using `pyfftw.forget_wisdom()`.
 If you’re not familiar with FFTW wisdom, here’s a quick summary: For a new transformation for a new input size, FFTW may spend time exploring different algorithms to find the fastest strategy in the first call.
-The result of this search, the “wisdom”, is essentially a performance recipe that allows future FFTs of the same shape to skip the search entirely.
+The result of this search, “wisdom”, is essentially a performance recipe that allows future FFTs of the same shape to skip the search entirely.
 This wisdom is cached by `pyfftw` internally.
 For a deeper explanation, see [this blog post](TBD).
 Running `pyfftw.forget_wisdom()` ensures that we start fresh without any cached plans.

 Next, we generate a random input array `T` of length `n`.
 We then perform a dummy RFFT call using `rfft_caller(T)`, mainly to allow FFTW to build the optimal plan (i.e., compute wisdom) ahead of timing.
 We also validate correctness by comparing the output to NumPy’s `np.fft.rfft` via `np.testing.assert_allclose`.
-This step is important as it ensures that we are timing a correct implementation.
+This step is important because it ensures that we are timing a correct implementation.

 We then enter a loop that repeatedly computes the RFFT until either the accumulated time exceeds timeout or the iteration count reaches iter_max.
-Using a time-based stopping criterion is preferable to using a fixed iteration count: for small input sizes, RFFT calls are very fast, allowing many iterations and giving more stable timing; for large inputs, calls are slower, so fewer iterations may fit within the timeout.
+Using a time-based stopping criterion is preferable to a fixed iteration count: for small input sizes, RFFT calls are very fast, allowing many iterations and giving more stable timing; for large inputs, calls are slower, so fewer iterations may fit within the timeout.
 This keeps timing consistent and meaningful across a range of array sizes.
 Finally, the function returns the average time per RFFT call.

 Now that we have the timing functions ready, we can start exploring different implementations of RFFT using pyFFTW to see how we can improve the performance.
 But, first, let's prepare a script that can help us get the timing results for different implementations and plot the performance improvement.